Stephen Joe Mayer

 Burial Information or Disposition

-Mayer’s body was reportedly identified and given a military burial in Division Cemetery #1 – also known as Central Division Cemetery or Beach Red 2 Cemetery – a short distance inland from the sandy strip where his battalion landed.
+Mayer’s body was reportedly identified and given a military burial in Division Cemetery #1 – also known as Central Division Cemetery, Beach Red 2 Cemetery, or Cemetery 26 – a short distance inland from the sandy strip where his battalion landed.
 Specifically, he was recorded in Row C, Grave #113 – one of the last burials in the area.
+However, identical burial information exists for another Tarawa casualty: Private Benjamin Franklin Davis (A/1/6th Marines) who died on 23 November 1943.
+(A memorial marker to Corporal Mayer also stood in Cemetery 33, Plot 16, Row 3, Grave 1.)

 After the war, the 604th Quartermaster Graves Registration Company exhumed the Betio cemeteries.
-Private Davis’ body was identified during the excavation efforts; Mayer’s was not.
-There is a chance that Mayer is one of the many X-cases from Central Division Cemetery buried as an unknown in the National Memorial Cemetery of the Pacific.
+Private Davis’ body was identified during the excavation efforts; Mayer’s was not, and he was declared permanently non-recoverable in 1949.

 Next Of Kin Address